ccsfist/whatsthepointfi/readme.md

 - You will also need a kobo account.

-- There are also fancy github actions repositories that house some figures that are generated based on people's responses for some use cases, but this documentation does not cover that.
+- There are also fancy github actions repositories that house some figures that are generated based on people`s responses for some use cases, but this documentation does not cover that.

+- Docs I use for mkdocs is at: https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site

+- The most used mkdocs commands are (most must be done at the top folder level):
+  - push changes and publish the site externally: ``` mkdocs gh-deploy ```
+  - view the site in real time: ``` mkdocs serve ```

 ## Stuff inside